nymbyl/kernramble_web/content/about.md

 #### Mélodie and Dædalus

 Only 2 characters in this one (except an implied child) - Sid and Nancy-ish tale of love.
-These songs differ in that each song is song by one or the other characters (indicated by [male] or [female])
+These songs differ in that each song is sung by one or the other characters (indicated by [male] or [female])

 1. Daedalus - He is in air - clearly flies too high and dies - expectations - famous
 2. Melodie - She is a wayward melody - drifts, chaotic, crazy (melody, malady) - famous too

 During this story both characters have the ability to see into the future a bit.
-There is a timeless quality at time.
-Although the story is also in chronological order
+There is a timeless quality at times.
+Although the story is also in chronological order, starting when they meet

 The story outline